robertjakob/rigorous/README.md

 ## Citation

-If you use the Rigorous AI Reviewers in your research or project, please cite:
+If you use the Rigorous AI Reviewer in your research or project, please cite:

 ```bibtex
 @software{rigorous_ai_reviewer2025,